Evanslodoctor/Cuisine-Connect/README.md

 npm install
 ```
 ### Create Database
-- Make sure you have a database named cuisineconnectdb created in your database management system (e.g., MySQL, PostgreSQL).
+- Make sure you have a database named cuisineconnectdb created in your database management system (e.g., MySQL).

 ### Run the Project
 To start the project, run the following command: